-Whether you’re an apprentice already being trained or someone looking for a new opportunity to acquire skills under the guidance of an expert, apprenticeships are an excellent way to learn employable skills while earning on the side.
+Whether you’re an apprentice already being trained or someone looking for a new opportunity to acquire skills under the guidance of an expert, apprenticeships in Australia are an excellent way to learn employable skills while earning on the side.

 In short, an apprenticeship is a contract between a registered employer and an apprentice where they are trained in all tenets of their profession in order to achieve all relevant qualifications.

 While allowing apprentices to build their apprenticeship resume or apprenticeship CV’s and feel more motivated towards their work, apprenticeships allow an on-the-job training and a hands-on approach towards learning the required skills of that particular profession.

 This guide will present the basic steps in how someone can prepare for, locate and ultimately understand what an apprenticeship means for them.

 How to prepare for an apprenticeship in Australia